 Introduction

-The cattle enterprise is important to Nigeria’s economy as it provides employment and income generating activities to many Nigerians.
-It is a source of livelihood to millions of people through cattle production, marketing and processing.
-Cattle provide animal protein (milk, beef and beef by-products), manure, draught power, raw materials for industries such as hooves, horns, skins, blood and bones.
-Cattle population in Nigeria comprises about 19.5 million cattle (NBS, 2016a) which are majorly found in the northern parts of the country (World Bank, 2017).
+The cattle enterprise is important to Nigeria’s economy as it provides employment and income-generating activities to many Nigerians.
+It is a source of livelihood for millions of people through cattle production, marketing, and processing.
+Cattle provide animal protein (milk, beef and beef by-products), manure, draught power, raw materials for industries such as hooves, horns, skins, blood, and bones.
+The cattle population in Nigeria comprises about 19.5 million cattle (NBS, 2016a) which are majorly found in the northern parts of the country (World Bank, 2017).
 They are traded from the supply areas to all parts of the country most especially the low cattle production areas of the southern parts.
 Different breeds of cattle are traded and consumed in the country.
 They possess numerous attributes or characteristics that are regarded differently by consumers.

 However, the attributes or characteristics of goods, rather than the goods themselves, have been postulated to determine the preference structure of individuals (Lancaster, 1996).
-Market prices (explicit price) reflect the value of goods as bundles of attributes which are observable in the market and is composed of the aggregated values of these characteristics (Edmeades, 2005).
+Market prices (explicit price) reflect the value of goods as bundles of attributes that are observable in the market and are composed of the aggregated values of these characteristics (Edmeades, 2005).
 Since the attributes are not bought and sold differently but embodied in the product, the implicit (marginal) prices of these characteristics determine the market value of the product.
 For cattle, the attributes embodied within the animal define its price.
 These attributes are either positively or negatively valued by consumers.
-Cattle have multiple attributes which combine to provide utility to consumers hence, consumers demand particular qualities depending on its usage.
+Cattle have multiple attributes that combine to provide utility to consumers hence, consumers demand particular qualities depending on its usage.
 These demands are very important as they have implications for cattle production and management requirements.
-It will dictate the type of animal to be raised and its management, the type of by-products to produce and process, and the marketing strategy to adopt in order to meet the demands of consumers.
+It dictates the type of animal to be raised and its management, the type of by-products to produce and process, and the marketing strategy to adopt in order to meet the demands of consumers.
 Producers and marketers are interested in these attributes which may influence consumer preferences and guide purchase decisions.

 Borno State is a major supplier of cattle to the country.
-Available statistics on cattle population is estimated above 2 million (Borno State Ministry of Animal Resources and Fisheries Development, 2011).
-Cattle trade provides revenue to the State through various forms of taxation and it is a means of income and livelihood for a significant proportion of participants of the value chain (Ghide, Mohammed & Shettima, 2017).
+Available statistics on the cattle population is estimated above 2 million (Borno State Ministry of Animal Resources and Fisheries Development, 2011).
+The cattle trade provides revenue to the State through various forms of taxation and it is a means of income and livelihood for a significant proportion of participants in the value chain (Ghide, Mohammed & Shettima, 2017).
 Understanding consumer preferences and choices regarding cattle is important for effective supply and delivery in the enterprise.
 However, the relative importance of attributes used by consumers in their buying decisions, or the quality index used by producers or marketers in distinguishing products to promote sales and the extent to which consumers are willing to pay for such attributes is not known.
 To achieve these, this study measured consumer preferences for cattle attributes and willingness to pay for each attribute.
 Information on product attributes can be used by breeders to enhance trade by promoting desired attributes.
 This information can also assist producers and traders in improving their production and marketing decisions to meet consumer expectations thereby improving their competitiveness.
 The information can also be useful to policy makers as a guide wherein appropriate policies to support cattle production and trade can be made.

 Materials and Methods